 - 5.1.1 The adopted Waste Local Plan identifies the types of waste that have to be planned for in Hertfordshire.
-These include Local Authority Collected Waste (LACW) and Commercial and Industrial (C&I) waste. - 5.1.2 Tables 5, 6, 8 and 9 of the adopted Waste Local Plan outline the future waste capacity requirements that have been identified for local authority collected (LAC) wastes and commercial and industrial wastes (C&I). - 5.1.3 The term 'waste capacity requirements' describes the calculated need for additional waste management facilities and additional capacity within existing waste management facilities (e.g. Waste Transfer Stations, Composting Facilities, energy from waste facilities) to manage the waste produced in Hertfordshire, that cannot be treated with the current capacity of existing facilities within the county (i.e. the amount of waste produced in-county that is exported out of Hertfordshire as the existing waste management facilities do not have the ability to take on this remaining portion of waste). - 5.1.4 This chapter of the AMR monitors the progress the county council has made (over the period that this AMR covers) in providing waste management facilities (i.e. waste management facilities that the county council has granted planning permission) that will provide capacity required to help fulfil the identified waste capacity requirements set out in Tables 5, 6, 8 and 9 of the adopted Waste Local Plan. - 5.1.5 It should be noted that monitoring of the capacity contributed towards the gaps identified in Table 5 of the adopted Waste Local Plan will remain within this AMR. - 5.1.6 In the 2016/2017 AMR, monitoring of this table was removed due to an update provided by the Waste Disposal Authority.
-It was considered that there was adequate capacity provided by existing privately owned facilities and facilities with planning permission to treat projected organic waste levels up to 2030/31. - 5.1.7 Whilst the number of facilities to treat this type of waste has increased and there is adequate capacity provided, it is considered that these facilities are not equally dispersed and that there is a lack of facilities in the west of the county.
-For this reason, monitoring of facilities to treat this waste stream will continue to take place within the AMR.
+These include Local Authority Collected Waste (LACW) and Commercial and Industrial (C&I) waste6. - 5.1.2 Tables 5, 6, 8 and 9 of the adopted Waste Local Plan outline the future waste capacity requirements that have been identified for local authority collected (LAC) wastes and commercial and industrial wastes (C&I). - 5.1.3 The term 'waste capacity requirements' describes the calculated need for additional waste management facilities and additional capacity within existing waste management facilities (e.g. Waste Transfer Stations, Composting Facilities, Energy from Waste facilities) to manage the waste produced in Hertfordshire, that cannot be treated with the current capacity of existing facilities within the county (i.e. the amount of waste produced in-county that is exported out of Hertfordshire as the existing waste management facilities do not have the ability to take on this remaining portion of waste). - 5.1.4 This chapter of the AMR monitors the progress the county council has made (over the period that this AMR covers) in providing waste management facilities (i.e. waste management facilities that the county council has granted planning permission) that will provide capacity required to help fulfil the identified waste capacity requirements set out in Tables 5, 6, 8 and 9 of the adopted Waste Local Plan. - 5.1.5 It should be noted that monitoring of the capacity contributed towards the gaps identified in Table 5 of the adopted Waste Local Plan will remain within this AMR. - 5.1.6 In the 2016/2017 AMR, monitoring of this table was removed due to an update provided by the Waste Disposal Authority.
+It was considered that there was adequate capacity provided by existing privately owned facilities and facilities with planning permission to treat projected organic waste levels up to 2030/31.

-&lt;sup>7 The adopted Waste Local Plan concludes that there is sufficient permitted capacity (at the time the document was written) for the disposal and treatment of construction, demolition and excavation waste (up to 2020).
+6 The adopted Waste Local Plan concluded that there was sufficient permitted capacity (at the time the document was written) for the disposal and treatment of construction, demolition and excavation waste (up to 2020).